uyuni-project/uyuni-rfc/accepted/00120-ansible-to-salt-integration.md

 and use Salt ZeroMQ transport for targetting these systems with Ansible instead of SSH.
 Additionally it should allow to use Python from Salt Bundle as Ansible Python Interpreter.

+It is also possible to use this solution with the existing Ansible Control Nodes to manage existing Ansible environments and to manage the systems registered to Uyuni directly using this integration.

 # Motivation
 [motivation]: #motivation